Eduardo C. Gomez: Biography

 Gomez was born in Los Angeles, California on October 28, 1919, and enlisted in the U.S. Army on February 9, 1949.

 His actions during his time of service in the Korean War resulted in his being posthumously awarded the Medal of Honor on March 18, 2014.

 Medal of Honor

 Gomez distinguished himself by defending his company as it was ruthlessly attacked by a hostile force, maneuvering across open ground to successfully assault a manned enemy tank.
 Wounded during his retreat from the tank, Gomez refused medical attention, instead manning his post and firing upon the enemy until his company formed a defensive perimeter.

 The award came through the Defense Authorization Act which called for a review of Jewish American and Hispanic American veterans from World War II, the Korean War and the Vietnam War to ensure that no prejudice was shown to those deserving the Medal of Honor.

 Medal of Honor citation

-Other honors and awards
+Honor and awards

 In addition to receiving the Medal of Honor, Gomez received: